Hedgehogs and Foxes

 Isaiah Berlin may have embraced both mindsets.
 Some commentators say that, while originally a fox, Berlin became a hedgehog with one big idea: that there is no such thing as one big idea; that pluralism, heterogeneity, is the most valuable, true, compassionate, embracing, tolerant idea of all.
 Maybe Berlin, like Darwin and Freud, was that exceedingly rare bird who could be both first-rate hedgehog and fox in one lifetime.
 (And there’s enough zoological metaphor in that sentence to last for two lifetimes.)

-The essays of Isaiah Berlin, including “The Hedgehog and the Fox,” are collected in “The Proper Study of Mankind: An Anthology of Essays” edited by Henry Hardy with an introduction by Roger Hausheer (2000).
+Berlin’s essays, including “The Hedgehog and the Fox,” are collected in “The Proper Study of Mankind: An Anthology of Essays” edited by Henry Hardy with an introduction by Roger Hausheer (2000).
 See also “Isaiah Berlin: A Life” by Michael Ignatieff (1998).
 See here for information about Berlin’s service as founding president of Oxford’s Wolfson College.
 See here for an example of his striking perceptiveness about power and the powerful.

 Isaiah Berlin’s Hedgehogs